BluRosie/hgss-monexpansion/README.md

 # hgss-monexpansion
  looking into mon expansion in english heart gold

+## build everything
+put your arm9 in the root directory as arm9.bin

+extract a180_0.bin (extract it from narc a180) and put it in the root directory as a180_0.bin.  this is done to preserve frame animation data for each mon

+put your heart gold rom in the text/ folder as "base.nds"

+run scripts/make.bat in the root directory

+replace all the generated files with their equivalents in the rom.  specifics can be seen below

 ### make the mon sprite data
 run scripts/makemonspritenarc.bat in the root directory